IhebZanina/Travelling/README.md

 space is open, a description and facilities available these would be things like coffee, bathroom, art, indoors or outdoors etc.

 People visiting this site could be almost anyone of almost any age:
-- As a user I want to find all of the public open spaces in San Francisco
+- As a user I want to find all of the public open spaces in Norway
 - As a user I want to find a public open space near me
 - As a user I want to view details about pupblic open spaces I might want to visit.